DevangiDas/DevangiDas/README.md

 -🌱 Currently I'm learning Node.js and Typescript.
 -💞 I'm interested in working with others on web development projects, particularly those including the MERN stack.
 -📫My email address is "devangiofficial@gmail.com".
-_📜At present I've completed my training in JAVA and WEB Technologies at Techacademy Platform.
+-📜At present I've completed my training in JAVA and WEB Technologies at Techacademy Platform.

 <!---
 DevangiDas/DevangiDas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.